YeeTone/CS302-2022Spring/Assignment/Midterm/MidtermReport.md

 VMCS can manage the entries and exits of VMs, and the behaviour of processor in the operations of VMX non-root.
 VMCS can implement the virtualization of CPUR in Intel x86 and record the vCPU status.

+VMCS has a state area for the guest and host, and this area can be saved at the VM entry and VM exit.
+And VMCS which can control the guest operation selection will cause VM exits.

 #### VM exit & VM entry
 - VM exit: the transition from current running VM to VMM, since VMM must gain the system control for some reasons.
 This operation lets CPU change into VMX Root status.
 - VM entry: the transition from VMM to current running VM.
 This operation lets CPU change into VMX non-Root status.